About UniTrento sostenibile

 The first phase of the project started in February 2017 with the monitoring of some rooms in the Mesiano Campus, home to the Department of Civil, Environmental and Mechanical Engineering.

-The second phase, to explore how a particular air pollutant (CO2) may influence learning abilities and attention span, is scheduled to begin at the end of 2018.
+A second phase, to explore how a particular air pollutant (CO2) may influence learning abilities and attention span, is underway.

 The project is being carried out in collaboration with Enerconsult srl in Brescia which, within a proper agreement, provided the researchers the required equipment.